juanma-aguero/fancy-timeline/README.md

 fancy-timeline
 ==============

-Html5 + Javascript general porpouse timeline
+Html + Javascript general porpouse timeline

+## Howto
+First, include in your html the javascript and css links.

+## Examples
+Here is a small live example:

+## Author
+Juan Manuel Aguero: